 - I need to pitch my product or service: Of course you do.
-How else will the prospect know if you and your products are any good?
-However, prospects at first want to know whether you are a good fit for working with them as much as evaluating your level of technical competence.
-Remember, “no one cares how much you know until they know how much you care.”
+How else will the buyer know if you and your products are any good?
+However, buyers first want to know whether you’re a good fit for working with them as much as they’re evaluating your level of technical competence.
+Remember, “No one cares how much you know until they know how much you care.”

-- I like to hear myself speak: Your prospect may even like the sound of your voice for a while, but after a few minutes, he or she may be looking for the door.
-If you look around the room after a while and the prospects' eyes are glazing over, your melodious voice has lost its luster.
+I like to hear myself speak: Your prospect may even like the sound of your voice, but after a few minutes, he or she may look for the door.
+If you look around the room (or video conference) and your prospects' eyes are glazing over, your melodious voice has lost its luster.

-- I get nervous, so I talk: If this is the case, explore why you are nervous.
+- I get nervous, so I talk: If this is the case, explore why you’re nervous.
 Are you uncomfortable starting new conversations?
-Are you uncomfortable talking to senior level managers?
+Are you uncomfortable talking to senior-level buyers?
 Do you not know your products and services very well and the value they provide?

-- I have no plan or objective: There is a saying in sales, "if you don't have a plan, stay in the car."
-When you enter into a sales conversation and you are not sure where you want to go or what you want to accomplish, the conversation meanders every which way and ends with neither clarity of purpose nor helpful action steps.
+- I have no plan or objective: There’s a saying in sales, "If you don't have a plan, stay in the car."
+When you enter a sales conversation and aren’t sure where you want to go or what you want to accomplish, the conversation meanders every which way and ends with neither clarity of purpose nor helpful action steps.

-- I easily get distracted: Much related to the previous point, if you don't have a plan, you can't be sure what you are trying to communicate.
-Thus, any new topic that gets introduced in the sales conversation can lead down time consuming and fruitless paths.
+- I easily get distracted: Much related to the previous point, if you don't have a plan, you can't be sure what you’re trying to communicate.
+Any new topic that gets introduced in the sales conversation can lead down time consuming and fruitless paths.

-- I don't talk too much, I am lively: You may have a dynamic, effervescent personality that springs forth in every conversation.
+- I don't talk too much, I’m lively: You may have a dynamic, effervescent personality that springs forth in every conversation.
 That’s fine.
-You don't have to hide your personality; just learn to share it in easy to swallow doses.
-Your prospects will appreciate your liveliness even more.
+You don't have to hide your personality; just learn to share it in easy-to-swallow doses.
+Your buyers will appreciate your liveliness even more.

 These are just some of the reasons we tend to talk too much when we enter into a sales conversation.
-Other reasons salespeople talk too much are they don't like silence, they feel the need to cover perceived objections, or they simply have too much to say.
+Other reasons salespeople talk too much are: they feel the need to cover perceived objections, they want to impress the buyer with their deep product knowledge, or they simply have too much to say.

 The key for you is to understand why you, specifically, talk too much.
 That way you can develop a personal plan to cut down on the soliloquies.